universonic/docker-comfyui/README.md

 # ComfyUI dockerfile
 The most powerful and modular stable diffusion GUI and backend.
+This repository is for NVIDIA GPUs only.

 For detailed command-line flags, see [Official instructions](https://github.com/comfyanonymous/ComfyUI).